pipe-cd/pipecd/docs/rfcs/0003-sql-datastore.md

 ```

+PostgreSQL has UUID type to store this kind of data and support it as primary key as well.

+MySQL: 👍 PostgreSQL: 👍

-2. Create indexes for JSON attribute without affecting the schemaless advantage
+2. Create indexes for JSON attributes without affecting the schemaless advantage

-We could use `CREATE INDEX` to create secondary indexes on generated columns which stored JSON attributes as an indirect way to indexes JSON attributes.
+For MySQL, we could use `CREATE INDEX` to create secondary indexes on generated columns which stored JSON attributes as an indirect way to indexes JSON attributes.
 In order to keep the advantage of the schemaless pattern, we will use `virtual generated columns` instead of `stored generated columns` (which will physically store along with other columns of table). __The virtual generated columns wouldn't be generated on READ as long as we keep all generated columns as part of some secondary indexes__, which reduce the cost of recomputing from READ operation (note that computing virtual columns value cost on WRITE remains).

-Sample secondary indexes creation as follow
+Sample secondary indexes creation commands as follow

 ```sql
 mysql> CREATE INDEX idx ON applications ( ( CAST( data->>"$.name" AS CHAR(10) ) ) );